805 Columbus Avenue

 What are your research interests?

 I specialize in a subfield of machine learning called deep reinforcement learning, which combines approximate models of the brain (“neural networks”) with an incentive mechanism analogous to a dopaminergic reward system.
 This allows the computer to learn how to perform a task through trial and error, rather than needing to be given explicit instructions to execute.

 My particular research seeks to make this type of learning more efficient in the presence of rich sensory information, such as high-resolution images.
 Roughly speaking, providing richer data to the computer will cause it to learn more slowly — or not at all — as it is “overwhelmed” by a stream of extraneous details irrelevant to the task at hand.
 In contrast, the human mind can extract with ease the pertinent essence of a problem in order to solve it.
 This disparity is extremely interesting to me.
 For my experiments, I typically test new algorithms by measuring how quickly they can learn to play arcade games or control simulated robots without any prior knowledge.

 I discovered this area of research rather serendipitously.
-I began my career in more-traditional engineering fields like computer architecture, circuit design, and firmware development.
-After working at Tesla and witnessing its swift progress on Autopilot and its highly automated Gigafactory in Nevada, I acquired a strong interest in machine learning that led to my current research path.
+I began my career in more traditional engineering fields, like computer architecture, circuit design, and firmware development.
+After working at Tesla and witnessing its swift progress on Autopilot and its highly automated Gigafactory in Nevada, I acquired a strong interest in machine learning, which led to my current research path.

 What are the specifics of your industry experience?